labi-le/belphegor/README.md

 ## Dependencies

 - Go 1.22 (to build a binary) // pls help to create gh actions
-- xlip or xsel or wl-clipboard (linux)
+- xclip or xsel (for skufs) or wl-clipboard (linux)
 - pbpaste (macos)
 - makefile

-It works unstable on makos, i don't have this system to fix the code
+It works unstable on macos, i don't have this system to fix the code

 ## Install